psg-mit/probzelus-oopsla21/README.md

 First, import `Debian.ova` into your virtualization software.
 In our testing, we used [VirtualBox](https://www.virtualbox.org) 6.1.22 on macOS Big Sur.
 This VM is packaged in the Open Virtual Appliance format and can be imported into VirtualBox through `File -> Import Appliance`.
 The VM contains an installation of Debian Linux and has no particular hardware or network requirements.

 Once the VM boots, it should present a shell as the root user with no password necessary (the root password is `root` in case it is ever required).
-Change into the `probzelus-analysis-impl-master` directory to access the main artifact files.

 The artifact is in the `artifact` directory.
 The `mufc` compiler is already installed.